jtpaasch/dock/README.md

 ------------

 Clone the repo, and then run `./install`.
 That should make the `dock` command available on your system.

 Get quick help:

     $ dock --help

+When the `install` script finishes, you may notice a note about forwarding docker commands to the VM.
+See the section *Forwarding docker commands* below for more on that.

 Managing the VM